Westlake Shopping Center

 Westlake Shopping Center is one of the first shopping malls built in America; ground was broken in 1948 for the mall in Daly City, California, United States.
-It is anchored by Burlington Coat Factory, Home Depot, Ross, Safeway, Target, and Walgreens.
+It is anchored by Burlington Coat Factory, Home Depot, Ross Stores, Safeway, Target, and Walgreens.

 History

 In 1945, developer Henry Doelger purchased 1350 acre of land in San Mateo County just south of San Francisco; the tracts had previously been used for hog and cabbage farming.
 Over the next twenty years, Doelger would go on to develop the area into the Westlake neighborhood of Daly City, including the 40 acre shopping center, originally named Westlake Town & Country Shopping Center, in the center of the tract.
 Doelger broke ground on the Westlake development in 1949; the groundbreaking ceremony for the shopping center was held in March 1949.
 The uniform appearance of the planned community (notorious for its racial restrictions) inspired singer Malvina Reynolds to write the song "Little Boxes" in 1962.

 Westlake opened on April 20, 1951, making it one of the earliest malls in America; at the time, its 3,000-car parking area was the largest in America.
 It was also the first community shopping center in the Bay Area.
 Its open-air pedestrian promenades allowed the center to be used for outdoor concerts, art shows, fairs, dances, and other community events for many years.

 Doelger sold the Westlake Shopping Center in 1965.
 Westlake was subsequently purchased by the Westlake Development Company in 1972, who later sold it to its current owners, Kimco Realty Corporation, on October 22, 2002.

 In 2017 Kimco announced plans to add apartments above ground-level retail at Westlake.
 Under those plans, a 6-story mixed-use building with 179 apartments on the upper floors would replace an existing 2-story commercial building and a 60-space parking lot; underground parking would be provided for 260 cars.
 The proposed mixed-use building would replace the existing northeast corner of the Westlake site, near the intersection of John Daly Boulevard and Park Plaza Drive.
 The developer has received permission for this plan.

 In 2018, it was announced that Kimco has plans to work to develop in housing at Daly City.